cybermelons/life-hud/docs/prime/kama-taming-ui-to-universe.md

 - Time Loop Lacquer, Parallel Universe Varnish, Quantum Foam
 - Yesterday's Regret Resin, Tomorrow's Promise Polish, Present Moment Gel

-**The Hash Magic**: Each NUT's ID is mystically converted into a recipe - the same NUT always produces the same ingredients, but even slight changes in thought create completely different material combinations.
-This ensures every talisman feels unique and precious, a one-of-a-kind artifact crafted from the essence of your specific experiences.
+**The Hash Magic**: Each NUT's ID determines which single ingredient it provides - the same NUT always gives the same ingredient, but even slight changes in thought produce different materials.
+When you build a thread, you're combining 3-4 ingredients into a unique recipe.
+This ensures every talisman feels precious - a one-of-a-kind artifact where the combination of ingredients reflects your specific thought chain.

+**Example Recipe**:
+- NUT #101 → Provides: Void Squid Ink
+- NUT #102 → Provides: Phoenix Ash
+- NUT #103 → Provides: Mermaid Scale Polish
+- **Final Talisman**: "Void Ink mixed with Phoenix Ash, sealed with Mermaid Polish"